as-ideas/oil/README.md

 # oil.js - Open Source Opt-In Layer

-oil.js is lightweight consent manager and cookie banner.
+oil.js is a lightweight consent manager and cookie banner.
 It is optimized for low latency and performance.
 It aims to be easy to customize, simple and user-friendly.
 It supports the IAB framework to forward the consent to ad providers.

-Currently in *beta* until 18.06.2018.

 [![Latest Release](https://img.shields.io/github/release/as-ideas/oil.svg)](https://oil.axelspringer.com/release/)
 [![Build Status](https://travis-ci.org/as-ideas/oil.svg?branch=master)](https://travis-ci.org/as-ideas/oil)